 Professional networking online can help you connect with valuable contacts who can alert you to job opportunities, introduce you to employers or simply provide some solid career advice.
 Attend relevant virtual conferences and networking events so you can meet new people and keep expanding your network while also staying on top of industry and career trends.

-Also, as part of your networking efforts, review your social media accounts regularly to make sure they cast you in a favorable light.
+Also, as part of your networking efforts for your accounting job search, review your social media accounts regularly to make sure they cast you in a favorable light.
 Always keep your profile information up to date, noting key accomplishments at your current and previous jobs.
 Your online profile can be just as important as your resume for putting your best foot forward with potential employers and catching the eye of hiring managers and recruiters.

 Having a plan in place can help you stay organized in your search and makes for more effective time management.
 If you’re already working full time, carve out an hour or two in the early morning, after work or on weekends to research companies.